Transportation in St. Louis: North-South MetroLink

-MetroLink's proposed North-South light rail line would lack the rapid transit-like characteristics of the Red and Blue lines, resembling instead other U.S. on-street light rail lines, such as those in Houston or Phoenix.
-The new line has been named the Green Line and would connect to the Red and Blue lines with an infill transfer station.

-This 5.6 mi line would serve about 10 stations between Chippewa Street in South St. Louis and Grand Boulevard in North St. Louis running primarily on Jefferson Avenue.
-It would provide a fixed rail upgrade to Metro's #11 (Chippewa) and #4 (Natural Bridge) bus routes.
+In 2022, Metro proposed the Green Line, a north-south on-street light rail line that would have lacked the rapid transit-like characteristics of the existing MetroLink system, instead resembling other U.S. on-street light rail lines.
+Running 5.6 mi primarily on Jefferson Avenue, the line would have served about 10 stations between Chippewa Street in South St. Louis and Grand Boulevard in North St. Louis.
 In September 2023, Bi-State Development's board approved a 4-year, $18.9 million contract with the joint venture Northside-Southside Transit Partners to provide consulting services for the design phase of the project.
-In February 2024, the East-West Gateway Council of Governments approved the updated locally preferred alternative along Jefferson.
-The 2023 design study estimates 5,000 daily boardings, $8-9 million in annual operating costs, and $1.1 billion in capital costs.
+The 2023 design study estimated 5,000 daily boardings, $8–9 million in annual operating costs, and $1.1 billion in capital costs.

+In September 2025, Metro and St. Louis officials cancelled the Green Line project primarily due to cost concerns.
+That month's Bi-State Development board meeting saw commissioners vote to update the Program Management Consultant contract to evaluate alternative options for the project, with a focus on bus rapid transit.
+In that same meeting commissioners approved a study for bus rapid transit in the Jefferson corridor, a project that could cost between $400 and $450 million.

 An extension of the Green Line into North St. Louis County had been explored.
-In 2023, four alternatives were proposed that would have continued the line from the Grand/Fairground station along Natural Bridge Avenue toward the county.
-By 2024, County leadership had rejected all four routes primarily due to the unfunded 3 mi gap between the Grand/Fairground station and the county line.
+In 2023, four alternatives were proposed that would have continued the line from the Grand/Fairground station along Natural Bridge Avenue toward the county.By 2024, County leadership had rejected all four routes primarily due to the unfunded 3 mi gap between the Grand/Fairground station and the county line.
 Additionally, concerns were raised about federal funding, ridership, right-of-way constraints and other factors.
-Instead, county leaders are exploring alternatives for North County such as light rail branching off the existing Red Line near the University of Missouri–St. Louis, rapid bus service or a hybrid of the four 2023 alternatives.